Wany-Studios/Wany/README.md

 ## Environment

-You can extend environment variables by creating a `.env.local` or/and `.env.production.local`.
+You need to create a `.env.local` file that you can use to extend .env.
+You can also use `.env.production`.
 See the .env file inside the backend folder for all the possibilities.

 ## How to run